-FIGS. 6, 7 and 8, when assembled as illustrated in FIG. 20 illustrate the information memory, the steering gate for accessing it, the speaker latches at its output, the comparator and the force null logic for receiving and sending PCM to the peripheral equipment, of the system of FIGS. 2 and 3;
+FIGS. 6, 7 and 8, when assembled as illustrated in FIG. 20, illustrate the information memory, the steering gate for accessing it, the speaker latches at its output, the comparator and the force null logic for receiving and sending PCM to the peripheral equipment, of the system of FIGS. 2 and 3;

-FIGS. 9 and 10, when assembled as illustrated in FIG. 21, illustrate the control memories, the steering gate smaller system costs and size (physical) at the same 15 for accessing them, and the steering gate for outputting data from the respective ones of the control memories, of the system of FIGS. 2 and 3;
+FIGS. 9 and 10, when assembled as illustrated in FIG. 21, illustrate the control memories, the steering gate data from the respective ones of the control memories, of the system of FIGS. 2 and 3;